wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 Simple code to demonstrate Deep Reinforcement Learning by using Proximal Policy Optimization and Random Network Distillation in Tensorflow 2 and Pytorch

 ## Version 2 and Other Progress
 Version 2 will bring improvement in code quality and peformance.
 I refactor the code so it will follow algorithm in PPO's implementation on OpenAI's baseline.
-I also using newer version of PPO called Truly PPO, which has more sample efficiency and performance.
+I also using newer version of PPO called Truly PPO, which has more sample efficiency and performance than OpenAI's PPO

 - [x] Use Pytorch and Tensorflow 2
 - [x] Clean up the code